FabioCarlesso/fabiocarlesso/README.md

 - Graduated in Computer Science (2013);
 - Graduated in Java technology specialist (2016);
 - Scrum certification by EXIN Agile Scrum Foundation (2019);
-- Graduated in Data Science e Big Data specialist (2022).
+- Graduated in Data Science e Big Data specialist (2022);
+- AWS Certified Cloud Practitioner Certification (2023).

 <!--
 In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).